spectrocloud/librarium/docs/docs-content/clusters/cluster-management/os-patching.md

 You can use a combination of these options to patch the operating system to the latest version.
 For example, you can patch OS on boot, set up scheduled patching every month, and also perform on-demand patches at any given point in time.

-Palette provides the option to provide custom node drain configuration, which gives you fine-grained control of drain behaviour during updates.
+Palette offers the option to provide custom node drain configuration, which gives you fine-grained control of drain behaviour during updates.
 Refer to the [Configure OS Patching Drain Policy](#configure-os-patching-drain-policy) for further information.